 ✅ Read our full Artificial Grass Maintenance Guide for step-by-step care advice.

-- ✅ Keep the wand at least 12 inches above the surface
+- ✅ Keep the lance at least 12 inches away from the grass

 🚫 Installer’s Warning: Any turf damage caused by pressure washing is not covered under warranty.
 If in doubt, contact us for advice.